 Are you promoting some of your employees from specific backgrounds more frequently than others?
 Is there a promotion disparity between diverse teams in terms of rewards, ranks, and compensation?

-It might be time to identify and address these issues.
-Differences like these can not only make employees unhappy with their position, but also create an uncomfortable working environment, which can end up affecting the overall results of the company.
+Then, it might be time to identify and address these issues.
+So, differences like these can not only make employees unhappy with their position.
+But, they can also create an uncomfortable working environment, which can end up affecting the overall results of the company.

 Here’s how you can approach equality and equal opportunities with the SMART method: